Saban39/Capstone-Project-5-Ansible-Integration-in-Jenkins/README.md

 # 15 - Configuration Management with Ansible
-## My notes, work, solutions, and test results for Module "Kubernetes on AWS"
+## My notes, work, solutions, and test results for Module "Configuration Management with Ansible"